Monkey Punch: Pen name

 Katō first started to work as a professional manga artist, under the pen name Kazuhiko Katō (加東一彦, Katō Kazuhiko).
 In 1965, he made his debut with Playboy School, writing under the name of Eiji Gamuta (がむた永二, Gamuta Eiji).
 The editor of the magazine that "discovered him" then suggested the pen name Monkey Punch.
 Katō claims that he did not like the name, but agreed because it was his boss's idea and his next series was only supposed to be a three-month project.
 When the series, Lupin III, became popular, he was stuck with the name.

 Katō's younger brother, Teruhiko (輝彦), worked as his assistant on Lupin III.
 For years it was widely believed that the pen name Monkey Punch referred to the two brothers working together as a creative duo, but in a 2017 interview they clarified that this idea stemmed from a mistaken magazine article, and that the name Monkey Punch should be understood to refer exclusively to the older brother Kazuhiko, who did all of the main creative work concerning the characters, story, and the main drawings.
 The younger brother Teruhiko explained that he was exclusively doing assistant work.

+Katō's pen name is the namesake for Punch-kun, a Japanese macaque at the Ichikawa City Zoo who became an internet celebrity in early 2026.